Owl Symbolism – Totem and Meaning of the Owl

 Owl Meaning and Symbolism: The spirit of Owl brings with it many different meanings.
 If the Owl symbolism has entered your life recently take a moment to stop and reflect on some of the following messages:

 - Silence, Solitude: Is the bustling cacophony of daily life overwhelming you, are your words getting you into trouble?
 If Owl has glided silently into your life it is important to heed this totem’s important meaning.
 Owls are generally solitary and they have the remarkable ability to fly silently and to quietly move from perch to perch.
-The silence of the owl spirit offers lessons of stealth and poise in our everyday lives.
+The silence and symbolism of the owl spirit offers lessons of stealth and poise in our everyday lives.
 You may need to remove yourself from the noise of life and become the still silent observer.
 After slowing down and becoming stable you will be amazed by the wealth of information and meaning that surrounds you.

 - True Sight, Secrets: Is someone in your life being dishonest, are you being left in the dark by friends or family?
 The owl totem can help to reveal those who would take advantage of another or deceive others.
 If the owl guide has appeared to you, it may be bringing you the ability to see what others may miss.
 Open your eyes and truly examine how things are, you will be surprised that suddenly you can see things that are normally hidden from view – like the motives of those around you.
 External appearances will give way to the truth and meaning hidden beneath.

 - Change, Intuition: Do you feel stagnant or apathetic; does that little voice in your head constantly nag at you?
 Owl is often thought to come to those who need to let go of some part of their life that is no longer needed.
 Listen carefully to that inner voice and be guided to recapture the knowledge of your true path in life.
 Owl’s senses pierce through shadows, beyond fear and darkness, through to the other side that promises light, happiness and knowledge.